ersindas/ersindas.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher in the [Burdick group](https://robotics.caltech.edu/wiki/index.php/Robotics) at [Caltech](https://www.mce.caltech.edu/people/ersindas).
+I am a postdoctoral researcher in the [Burdick group](https://robotics.caltech.edu/wiki/index.php/Robotics) at [Caltech](https://www.mce.caltech.edu/people/ersindas), and I am a member of the [Center for Autonomous Systems and Technologies](https://cast.caltech.edu/) (CAST).
+Currently, I am collaborating with the Ocean World Lander Autonomy team at the [Jet Propulsion Laboratory - NASA](https://www-robotics.jpl.nasa.gov/how-we-do-it/systems/ocean-world-lander-autonomy-testbed-owlat/).

 I conduct research on robust control systems, state estimation, system identification, and machine learning techniques in robotics to address challenges posed by dynamic uncertainties in feedback control implementations.

 News
 ======